Article at a glance

 In most cases, Part A covers:

-Inpatient care at the hospital
+Inpatient hospital stays

 Skilled nursing facility care